inkle/ink/Documentation/Overview.md

 Knots and diverts combine to create the basic story flow of the game.
 This flow is "flat" - there's no call-stack, and diverts aren't "returned" from.

-In most ink scripts, the story flow starts at the top, bounces around in a spaghetti-like mess, and eventually, hopefully, reaches the `-> END`.
+In most ink scripts, the story flow starts at the top, bounces around in a spaghetti-like mess, and eventually, hopefully, reaches a `-> DONE`.

 The very loose structure means writers can get on and write, branching and rejoining without worrying about the structure that they're creating as they go.
 There's no boiler-plate to creating new branches or diversions, and no need to track any state.